Flying taxis? Bell Helicopter sees such a service taking off in Singapore

 That is where Bell’s six-year-old facility in the Seletar Aerospace Park and its “mass capabilities” will help to support the Chinese market as it grows, he added.

-In June, the first three Bell 505 helicopters were delivered to China, part of “exceptional uptake” of the aircraft in Asia so far.
-Mr Schaefer is not surprised.
-“The Asian market is generally an early adopter of new technologies,” he said.
+In June, the first three Bell 505 helicopters were delivered to China, part of the “exceptional uptake” of the aircraft in Asia so far.
+Mr Schaefer is not surprised, as the Asian market is "generally an early adopter of new technologies”.

 In a few years, he will be hoping for the same response to the company’s electric flying taxis.